Appdynamics/appd-exts-commons/README.md

 # Features

+## Metric Validity, Metric Types, Metric Transformers

+#### Metric Validity
+The following metric validation checks of the metric path and metric value are performed for every metric published using the SDK

+1. A metric value should be a positive integer.

+#### Metric Types
+The extension developer needs to configure the metric qualifiers for each metric that needs to be reported to the controller.
+These qualifiers determine how each metric is aggregated and rolled up over time and cluster dimensions.
+These qualifiers are classified as

+**aggregationType:** If the extension runs multiple times in 1 min, the Machine Agent aggregates the data points to be sent to the controller.
+The developer can control how those data points are aggregated into a single datapoint, where the datapoint will be displayed on the metric browser at 1 minute granularity.
+Possible values are AVERAGE, SUM and OBSERVATION

+**timeRollUpType:** This qualifier allows the developer to decide how the data points are represented when metrics at 1-min resolution are rolled-up to 10-min resolution, and how the metrics at 10-min resolution are rolled up at 60-min resolution.
+Possible values are AVERAGE, SUM and CURRENT

+**clusterRollUpType:** The cluster-rollup qualifier specifies how the controller aggregates metric values from individual nodes in a tier.
+Possible values are INDIVIDUAL and COLLECTIVE

+These qualifiers can be set for every metric in the `metrics.xml` or `config.yml`.
+The default metric qualifier, if not specified in the extension configuration is  `aggregationType=AVERAGE, timeRollupType=AVERAGE, clusterRollupType=INDIVIDUAL`.

+For more details on Metric Qualifers, refer to [Metric Qualifiers]().

+#### Metric Transformers
+The SDK provides an automated utility that allows extensions developers to transform a metric name and value as it would be represented in the Metric Browser.
+These transformers include the following:

+**Alias:** Often, metrics are represented by ambiguous names in the artifacts being monitored.
+The Alias transform can be used to replace a metric’s name.

+**Multiplier:** The Multiplier transformer can be used to multiply the original metric value by a factor configured.

+**Delta:** This transformer compares the value of a metric at minute X with its value at minute X-1 and publishes the difference as a metric value.
+Note: The first value will not be reported if delta is true.

+**Convert:** The Convert transformer can be applied to metrics that return a text value from an artifact’s API.
+These text values can be represented as numeric values.

+When MetricWriteHelper.transformAndPrintMetrics() is called, transformers applicable to every metric will be applied.

+For more details on metric transformers, check [Metric Transformers]().

+## Metric Path CharSequence Replacement

 ## Encrypting Clear Text Passwords
 The SDK provides a mechanism to encrypt clear text passwords that need to be defined in the `config.yml`.
 To encrypt a password using an `encryptionKey`, run the following command using the extension's jar